Atari ST: 1040ST

-Atari upgraded the basic design in 1986 with the 1040STF, stylized as 1040ST^{F}: essentially a 520ST with twice the RAM and with the power supply and a double-sided floppy drive with twice the capacity, and built-in instead of external.
+Atari upgraded the basic design in 1986 with the 1040STF, stylized as 1040ST^{F}: essentially a 520ST with twice the RAM and with the power supply and a double-sided floppy drive with twice the capacity built-in instead of external.
 This adds to the size of the machine, but reduces cable clutter.
 The joystick and mouse ports, formerly on the right side of the machine, are in a recess underneath the keyboard.
 An "FM" variant includes an RF modulator allowing a television to be used instead of a monitor.

 The trailing "F" and "FM" were often dropped in common usage.
 In BYTE magazine's March 1986 cover photo of the system, the name plate reads 1040ST^{FM} but in the headline and article it's simply "1040ST".

 The 1040ST is one of the earliest personal computers shipped with a base RAM configuration of 1 MB.
 With a list price of in the US, BYTE hailed it as the first computer to break the $1000 per megabyte price barrier.
 Compute! noted that the 1040ST is the first computer with one megabyte of RAM to sell for less than $2,500.

-A limited number of 1040STFs shipped with a single-sided floppy drive of 360KB storage capacity verses 720KB in the double sided version.
+A limited number of 1040STFs shipped with a single-sided 360KB floppy drive.

-We can find also lot of 520 STF versions in Europe, early models are dated 1986, December and have also a single-sided floppy drive of 360KB storage capacity.

 Mega

 Initial sales were strong, especially in Europe, where Atari sold 75% of its computers.
 West Germany became Atari's strongest market, with small business owners using them for desktop publishing and CAD.

-To address this growing market segment, Atari introduced the ST1 at Comdex in 1986.
-Renamed to Mega, it includes a high-quality detached keyboard, a stronger case to support the weight of a monitor, and an internal bus expansion connector.
+To address this growing market segment, Atari introduced the ST1 at Comdex in 1986 before it was renamed to Mega.
+It includes a high-quality detached keyboard, a stronger case to support the weight of a monitor, and an internal bus expansion connector.
 An optional 20 MB hard drive can be placed below or above the main case.
 Initially equipped with 2 or 4 MB of RAM (a 1 MB version, the Mega 1, followed), the Mega machines can be combined with Atari's laser printer for a low-cost desktop publishing package.

 A custom blitter coprocessor improved some graphics performance, but was not included in all models.
 Developers wanting to use it had to detect its presence in their programs.
 Properly written applications using the GEM API automatically make use of the blitter.